emberjs/website/assets/docs/introduction.md

 ### What is Ember.js?

-Ember is a JavaScript framework that helps developers be more productive by eliminating boilerplate and providing a strong MVC architecture.
+Ember is a JavaScript framework for creating ambitious web applications by eliminating boilerplate and providing a standard application architecture.

 #### Eliminate Boilerplate